mortendahl/mortendahl.github.io/_drafts/2019-04-15-paillier-encryption-part1.md

 # Homomorphic Operations

-The most attractive feature of the Paillier scheme today is that it allows us to compute on data while it remains encrypted: given ciphertexts `c1` and `c2` encrypting respectively `x1` and `x2`, it is possible to compute a ciphertext `c` encrypting `x1 + x2` *without knowing the decryption key* or in other ways learn anything about `x1`, `x2`, and `x1 + x2`.
+The most attractive feature of the Paillier scheme is that it allows us to compute on data while it remains encrypted: given ciphertexts `c1` and `c2` encrypting respectively `x1` and `x2`, it is possible to compute a ciphertext `c` encrypting `x1 + x2` *without knowing the decryption key* or in other ways learn anything about `x1`, `x2`, and `x1 + x2`.

 This opens up for very powerful applications, including electronic voting, secure auctions, private-preserving machine learning, and even general purpose secure computation.
-We will go through some of these in part 4.
+We go through some of these in more detail in part 4.

 ## Addition

 Let us first see how one can do the above and compute the addition of two encrypted values, say `c1 = enc(ek, x1, r1)` and `c2 = enc(ek, x2, r2)`.

-To do this we multiply the two ciphertexts, letting `c = c1 * c2` (modulus `nn`).
-To see that this indeed gives what we want, we can expand our formula for encryption to get the following:
+To do this we multiply the two ciphertexts, letting `c = c1 * c2`.
+To see that this indeed gives us what we want, we plug in our formula for encryption and get the following:

 <img src="/assets/paillier/add.png" style="width: 95%;"/>

-, leaving out the `mod n^2` to simplify notation.

 In other words, if we multiply ciphertext values `c1` and `c2` then we get exactly the same result as if we had encrypted `x1 + x2` using randomness `r1 * r2`!